seungminl1998/ThesisPRJ/2022 May/README.md

    - **CSS**<br>
    - **PHP**<br>

-Moreover, in order to be able to get the instagram post insights, I bought the SSL Security
+Moreover, in order to be able to get the instagram post insights, I bought the SSL Security Certificate **Sectigo Basic DV Single**.
+This allows my web page to use "HTTPS" which is a must in order to use the Instagram Graph API which is the API needed to get the insights.